Frequently Asked Questions

-The Foundation tries not to duplicate programs supported by PTA/PTO groups and program-specific groups like the Grizzly Booster Club and AHAA!, groups that also providing enhanced social, educational and activity offerings in the district schools.
+The Foundation tries not to duplicate programs supported by PTA/PTO groups and program-specific groups like the Grizzly Booster Club and AHAA!, groups that are also providing enhanced social, educational and activity offerings in the district schools.

-How does public education benefit the
+How does enhanced public education benefit me, and the Ashland community?

 I don’t like what is going on with public school funding.
 Why should I donate?

 Many parents and other community members are upset about the state of public school funding in Oregon over the past several decades.

 The Ashland Schools Foundation does not control or direct any school funding decisions.
 Instead, it represents a means by which concerned parents and community members can make a real difference in the quality of education for Ashland students - by making private contributions that directly fund programs in Ashland schools.
 Regardless of the decisions made by state legislators and state voters, regardless of the decisions made by school boards and administrations, contributions to the Ashland Schools Foundation make a difference.

 So the message of the Ashland Schools Foundation to the community is this: you can help, you can make a difference!
 We ask that members of the community set aside for a moment their opinions on specific issues and agree that we can all help our students and our schools through private contributions.

 What is the difference between what the Ashland Youth Academics and Activities Levy funds and what ASF funds?

 In the past, the Youth Activities Levy (YAL) has had very specific guidelines on what it could fund.
 The general rule was that it could fund students activities (sports, debate, etc) and any non-graded class such as elementary music and Spanish at AMS.
 There are no such constraints on the funds the Ashland Schools Foundation raises.
 Because the money is granted to the schools, the funds can be used to pay for core academic needs in the schools.
 Although the new Levy is also able to support core academics, there are more than enough academics that need funding!